adithyaiyer1999/adithyaiyer1999.github.io/_posts/2022-3-23-BooksIloved.md

 I'll have tonnes of fantasy reccos later, bear with me for this tiny detour.

 1. Alex Rider Series - Anthony Horowitz
  As a child, anyone who has ever read Alex Rider wants to be Alex Rider.
 He's cool, somewhat clueless, an action hero and a teenager playing James Bond.
-Chilhood defining book series.
+Childhood defining book series.
 Don't think many characters are so well written(Scorpia too is a brilliant read from a villain's perspective) .

 2. Young Samurai - Chris Bradford
  I fell in love with Japan when I completed this 8 part series.
 It's about ninjas, samurai and all the other cool Naruto stuff, but better.
 By far the most underrated series, too few people know about this.